jemysh007/jemysh007/programming/C.md

 ## File Handling

 ### Opening Files
+Files are opened using the `fopen` function.

 ```c
 FILE *f = fopen("file.txt", "r");  // Open file for reading
 ```

 ### Reading and Writing to Files
+Files are read and written using `fscanf` and `fprintf`.

 ```c
 fprintf(f, "Hello, World!");  // Write to file